molang3739/JavaScript/protoType and  protoType Chain.md

 huck.sayHi();
 ```

-huck is an instance of Student;
+"huck" is an instance of Student;

 Here are the 3 basic rules in Prototype
 "Every class in Javascript has a explicit prototype property"
 "Every instance in Javascript has implicit prototype, __proto__"
-"An instance's __proto__ prototype points to correspongding class"
+"An instance's __proto__ prototype points to corresponding class"

-take the value huck for example
+take the value "huck" for example

 huck has a `__proto__`  points to Student's prototype.